pragsmike/failter/docs/DESIGN.md

 **Failter** is a command-line framework for systematically filtering text using Large Language Models (LLMs).
 Its primary purpose is to serve as an experimentation harness to compare the performance of different models and prompt engineering strategies for specific text transformation tasks.

 The core philosophy is to treat **prompts as code**.
 Instead of implementing filtering logic in a traditional programming language, Failter defines transformations in natural language via prompt templates.
 This allows for rapid iteration on the logic itself.
 The framework then provides the necessary machinery to rigorously test, evaluate, and analyze the performance of these prompts across a wide range of variables.

+A key extension of this philosophy is that prompt templates themselves can be self-describing artifacts, optionally containing their own YAML frontmatter for metadata, which is ignored by the Failter runtime.

 ## 2. Core Concepts